Jesse-V/Folding-Atomata/README.md

-jv_fahviewer
+Folding Atomata - Alternative protein viewer for Folding@home
 ============

-My version of the Folding@home 3D protein viewer
+View the biological machines that run the body!